 Costs and Financial Aid for Graphic Design Master’s Programs

-To learn more about degree funding resources, visit our financial aid webpage.
+To learn more about degree funding resources, visit OMD’s own financial aid webpage.

 What Your Online Master’s in Graphic Design Could Cost

-In the chart below, we’ve listed current tuition costs for the online master’s in graphic design programs for three schools to give you an idea of what you might expect to pay for your program.
-These figures do not include additional program fees and other necessary (books, supplies, internet access, etc.), so your total cost will be greater.
+We’ve listed in the chart below the current tuition costs for three online graphic design master’s programs to give you an idea of what you might expect to pay for your program.
+These figures do not include additional program fees and other necessaries (books, supplies, internet access, etc.), so your total cost will be greater.

 Q&A with an Online Master’s in Graphic Design Professor